Why Are So Many Doctors Broke? Is It Worth the Debt?

 For some perspective, in 1978, the average debt for graduating MDs was $13,500, which, when adjusted for inflation, is a little over $60,000.

-There are multiple ways to eventually repay these loans, but time and discipline are essential to ensure this money is paid off as quickly as possible.
+There are multiple ways to repay these loans, but time and discipline are essential to ensure they are paid off as quickly as possible.

 Is Becoming a Doctor Worth It?

-Doctors are some of the highest paid professionals out there.
+Doctors are among the highest-paid professionals.
 It’s one of the only professions where, if you apply yourself, you’re essentially guaranteed to make an average of low-to-mid six figures.
-A primary care physician’s average salary is about $255k.
-For a specialist, it’s over $400k.
+A primary care physician’s average salary is about $287,000.
+For a specialist, it’s over $400,000.

 Now, while it’s true that you can make more money in other careers, it’s less of a guarantee.
 If you go into finance, there’s a wider spread in terms of how much you can make, but the money isn’t guaranteed unless you grind hard day in, day out.